ERGONOMICS FOR MOBILE DEVICES

 • Keep the wrist relatively straight.

 Our risk management professionals would be happy to work with you in developing ergonomic guidelines for employees who use their mobile electronic devices for work-related purposes.
-Just give us a call.
+Just talk to an agent.

 Need insurance for You, Your Family or Your Business?